HIF: The hypergraph interchange format for higher-order networks: Higher-Order Networks as Hypergraphs

 Rather more well understood is how any particular edge is a subset $e \subseteq V$ of arbitrary size.
 If $e$ maps to only two vertices, then that $e$ is a traditional (undirected) graph edge; and indeed, if this is true for {\em all} edges $e \in E$, then $H$ is called a {\bf 2-uniform hypergraph}, which is just a {\bf graph}: all graphs are hypergraphs.
 But $e$ may also have more than two nodes (the traditional sense of "higher-order"), one node (singleton hyperedges), or even none (empty hyperedges are permitted).

+HIF supports {\bf directed hypergraphs}~\autocite{ausiello_directed_2001,gallo_directed_1993a}, which comprise directed hyperedges $e \in E$.
+Each directed hyperedge is an ordered pair $e=(t,h)$ of subsets of vertices: the ``tail'' $t \subseteq e$ specifies the inputs in the multi-way interaction, and the "head" $h \subseteq e$, specifies the outputs.
+While the tail and head cover the hyperedge in that $t \cup h = e$, in contrast to some researchers ~\autocite{jost_hypergraph_2019} who require that the head and tail be disjoint, here we generalize this framework and allow nodes to belong to both the tail and head.

 Another prominent structure in higher-order network theory is that of an {\bf abstract simplicial complex (ASC)}.
 An ASC is a hypergraph, but one which is "downward closed" in that for every hyperedge $e \in E$, then all nonempty collections of vertices $f \subseteq e$ contained in $e$ are also in the hypergraph: $f \in E$.
+ASCs are used extensively in higher-order network science (\cite{joslyn_hypernetwork_2021}), for example when we seek to analyze the topological properties of hypergraphs mathematically as structures with multiple multi-dimensional components glued together, or when semantically it is understood in some application that when a relationship holds for a set of entities, it also holds for all its subsets.

-Essential to HIF is that it supports {\bf attributed hypergraphs}: nodes $v \in V$ and edges $e \in E$ have arbitrary properties.
-But of great significance is that in addition, HIF also supports properties on {\em incidences} $(v, e) \in I$.
+Essential to HIF is that it supports {\bf attributed hypergraphs}: nodes $v \in V$ and edges $e \in E$ can have arbitrary properties.
+But of great significance is that in addition, HIF also supports properties on the {\em incidences} $(v, e) \in I$.
 In other words, a node $v \in V$ can have one property when associated with an incidence $(v, e)$ involving one edge $e \in E$ in which it is contained ($v \in e$), but could have quite a different property when associated with a different incidence $(v, f)$ for a different edge $f \in E$, for which also $v \in f$.

-Incidence properties are essential for supporting critical features like "edge-dependent weights" \cite{chitra_random_2019} used in, e.g., random walk models on hypergraphs \cite{hayashi_hypergraph_2020}.
-But another critical use of incidence properties in HIF is to represent {\bf directed hypergraphs} \cite{ausiello_directed_2001,gallo_directed_1993a}.
-Directed hypergraphs comprise directed hyperedges each of which is an ordered pair of sets: the "tail", specifying the inputs in the multi-way interaction, and the "head", specifying the outputs.
-In contrast to prior literature requiring that the head and tail be disjoint~\cite{jost_hypergraph_2019}, here we generalize this framework and allow nodes to belong to both the tail and head.
-An incidence property can be used to indicate whether, for any particular hyperedge $e \in E$, a vertex $v \in e$ is in the tail, the head, or both.
+An incidence property can be used to represent directed hyperedges, in that for any particular hyperedge $e \in E$ and vertex $v \in e$, an incidence property can be used to encode whether $v$ is in the tail $v \in t$, the head $v \in h$, or in both.
+Incidence properties are also essential for supporting critical features like "edge-dependent weights"~\autocite{chitra_random_2019} used in, e.g., random walk models on hypergraphs~\autocite{hayashi_hypergraph_2020}.

+It is also worth noting a few additional properties of hypergraphs and mathematical structures related to hypergraphs.
+While these aren't represented in HIF proper, they are important for applications and understanding, and are mentioned elsewhere in this paper in the context of their implementation in some of the hypergraph software systems supporting HIF.